 Chihuly and Glassblowing

 Seattle and Tacoma are both major glassblowing hubs, thanks in large part to Tacoma native Dale Chihuly, one of the best-known glass artists in the world.
-In 1971, Chihuly helped to found the Pilchuck Glass School in Stanwood, Washington, which still serves as one of the world’s best glass arts educational centers and brings many glassblowers into the area—as artists-in-residence, teachers and graduating students.
+In 1971, Chihuly helped to found the Pilchuck Glass School in Stanwood, Washington, which still serves as one of the world’s best glass arts educational centers and brings many glassblowers into the area—as artists-in-residence, teachers, and graduate students.
 The Seattle area is also home to countless other glassblowing schools, programs and even in-school programs for area youth.
 Chihuly’s artwork is especially prolific—Tacoma’s Bridge of Glass showcases several hundred pieces, the Museum of Glass includes pieces by a wide variety of glassblowers, or take a walk through downtown Tacoma for a look at several more.

 08 of 08